HsiehYuho/DESProgram/README.md

 -------------

 The terminal will output debug info for invalid parameters.
 The **log.txt** file will store the invalid config file information.
 The **stats.txt** will store the experiment results.

+Config validation test contains:

+Valid component
+1. The number of components should be aligned with given number.
+The type should be known, and the ID should be unique.
+2. Parameters in component should be either positive integer or double.
+3. The correct number of parameter of corresponding  different components, also the type of them.

+Valid connection
+1. G should not be any predecessor component of anyone
+2. G should not directly connect to X